square/workflow-swift/Samples/Tutorial/Tutorial5.md

 ## Unit Tests (Actions)

 A `WorkflowAction`'s `apply` function is effectively a reducer.
 Given a current state and action, it returns a new state (and optionally an output).
-Because `apply` function should almost always be a "pure" function, it is a great candidate for unit testing.
+Because an `apply` function should almost always be a "pure" function, it is a great candidate for unit testing.

 The `WorkflowActionTester` is provided to facilitate writing unit tests against actions.